 GASB has approved GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, GASB Statement No. 96, Subscription-Based Information Technology Arrangements, GASB Statement No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, GASB Statement No. 99, Omnibus 2022, GASB Statement No. 100, Accounting Changes and Error Corrections - An Amendment of GASB Statement No. 62, and GASB Statement No. 101, Compensated Absences.
-When they become effective, application of these standards may restate portions of these financial statements.
+Management is evaluating the effect of implementation of these statements.